UnKabaraQuiDev/JavaSocketAPI/README.md

 ## Introduction

-All packets sent are encrypted with a key that has been passed as an argument in the constructor when the server/client is started.
+All packets sent are encrypted with a key that is been passed as an argument in the constructor when the server/client is started.
 Each server/client has its own port which has also been passed as an argument in the constructor, each port can only be used by one server/client.
 It's possible to add listeners to servers/clients, listeners contain methods (`onPacketSended`, `onPacketReceived`) which are called when a packet is sented or received by the server on which the listener is registered.